-Establishing a Local Resident Educator Program
+Establishing or Updating a Local Ohio Resident Educator Program

-- Educator(s) who can serve as mentor(s) and hold or have previously held (for retired teachers) the five-year professional Ohio educator license or permanent educator license.
-These educators must also have completed the two-day state Instructional Mentoring Academy.
-Read more about the requirements for and the role of a certified Mentor here.
+- Educator(s) assigned by the school/district to serve as mentor(s) and hold or have previously held (for retired teachers) the Ohio five-year professional educator, senior professional educator, lead professional educator or permanent educator license.
+These educators must also have completed the two-day state Mentor Academy.
+Read more about the requirements for and the role of a certified mentor here.

 Establishing OEDS Account and Assigning the Role of Program Coordinator

-The educator designated as Program Coordinator will need to establish a SAFE account (if he/she doesn’t already have one) so he/she can register the school/district’s Resident Educators in CORE.
-For help in setting up a SAFE account, please see this page.
+The educator designated as program coordinator will need to establish an OH|ID account (if he/she doesn’t already have one) so he/she can register the school/district/entity’s resident educators in CORE.
+For help in setting up an OH|ID account, please see this page.